2022 Board of Directors

 Ms. Levkovich serves on the Community Advisory Board of the Penn Prevention Research Center and was previously chair of the Collaborative Family Healthcare Association.
 She has served on numerous other local and national governing and advisory boards, and previously served on the HCIF Board from 2012 -2017.

-Vanessa Benton, MBA
+Vanessa Renee, MBA

 Deputy Chief, School Planning & Space Management